 37. Chewing Toys or Gum

-Gum not being allowed in school is understandable, but it's also a shame.
-The sensory feedback provided by chewing can help kids to de-stress and concentrate.
+Gum not being allowed in school is understandable, but it’s also a shame.
+The sensory feedback provided by chewing gum can help your kids destress and concentrate.
+So to keep your classroom safe, consider allowing them a gum-chewing break after watching this informative video that’ll show them how to chew gum without it becoming a choking hazard.

 38. Body Massage